Self-hosted mocks

 export SECRET_NAME='your-tls-secret-name'

-Then run the following command:
+To apply the Ingress manifest, run the following command:

 echo "